eitansuez/istio-troubleshoot/docs/mesh-configurations.md

 In this instance we're warned of the invalid references.

-We will revisit the analyze command in subsequent example scenarios.
+We will revisit the `analyze` command in subsequent example scenarios.

 ### `istioctl x describe`

-The describe command is yet another useful way to independently verifying the configuration against the `reviews` service.
+The describe command is yet another useful way to independently verify the configuration against the `reviews` service.

 ```shell
 istioctl x describe svc reviews
 ```

+Here is the output:

 ```console
 Service: reviews